Featured Post

 One year later, God had not healed him, so I grieved my husband, because I did not think that “he” would return.
 People then began asking “have you prayed?”
 When I said yes they would reply “well, you just have to believe.
 You aren’t praying hard enough”.
 I know they meant well, but I would become so angry at that question and those statements… and God.
 Which brings me to my verses, and what my friend posted…

 So here is David, fleeing from Saul to stay alive.
 No clothes, no food, no weapons, just him on the run from the king who wanted him dead.
 A king that he loved, and was committed to.
 Talk about an intimidating enemy, and a heartbreak.
 I can imagine a warrior like David must have been pretty attached to his sword and armor.
 I know people who like guns today get attached to their weapons.
 He also had to leave his wife and children.
 So he goes to find refuge in the “city of priests” Nob.
-Most likely he was looking for comfort and rest if he was going to a bunch of priest.
+Most likely he was looking for comfort and rest if he was going to a bunch of priests.
 Right?

 When he gets there he asks for bread.
 All they have is five loaves of the bread of the presence, their holy sacrament.
 But then…